badlogic/knn/README.md

 Benchmarking
 ============
 All benchmarks were performed on an early MBP.
 I used JDK 1.7.0_60, the Rust nightly build from (10 June 2014), OCaml 4.01.0.
-I didn’t care to install F#.
+I tried to get the F# version to compile, but failed.
 The Java version is executed as is with default params, and without warmup.
 The Rust version was compiled via `rustc -O`, the OCaml version with `ocamlopt str.cmxa`.
 Timings (only printing a single run, stddev wasn’t significant, try it yourself):

 ```
 javac src/Knn.java